 There are numerous existing Legislatively Designated Areas within and adjoining the planning area.
-These include state game refuges, state recreation areas, state recreation sites, public use areas, and a state recreational river.
-These special purpose areas encompass the principal recreational and habitat resources that require special management and additional LDAs are not recommended.
+These include state parks, public use areas, state recreational rivers, and state recreational mining areas.
+These special purpose areas encompass the principal recreational, mining, and habitat resources that require special management within the planning area and additional LDAs are not recommended for the management of recreational or habitat resources.